kafeinOmer/openhab-android/docs/USAGE.md

 The Tasker Action Plugin can be used to send Item commands to the server.

 For security reasons the plugin is disabled by default.
-You can enable it by clicking on "Turn on" when trying to select an Item or go to the e-Safe app settings and turn on "Tasker integration".
+You can enable it by clicking on "Turn on" when trying to select an Item or go to the e-SAFE app settings and turn on "Tasker integration".

 Variables can be selected as state after they have been created in the task.
 The variable `%httpcode` is returned by the plugin and contains the HTTP code returned by the server.